pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```
 There is a nice v4 function to plot a vertical line in this indicator: [vline() Function for Pine Script v4.0+](https://www.tradingview.com/script/EmTkvfCM-vline-Function-for-Pine-Script-v4-0/).

-### How can I access normal bar OHLC values on a Heikin Ashi chart?
+### How can I access normal bar OHLC values on a non-standard chart?
 You need to use the `security()` function.
-This script also allows you to view normal candles on the chart:
+This script allows you to view normal candles on the chart, although depending on the non-standard chart type you use, this may or may not make much sense:
 ```js
 //@version=4
 study("Plot underlying OHLC", "", true)